averkoc/tools/motivation.md

 In summary, Linux's open-source nature, performance, stability, and cost-effectiveness make it indispensable in the modern software industry, especially with the rise of cloud computing, containerization, and other technological advancements.

 ---
-> The text was the copilot's answer to my question about how the trends in software industry increase the significanse of Linux knoeledge for IT and software professionals.
+> The text was the copilot's answer to my question about how the trends in software industry increase the significance of Linux for IT and software professionals.